AppleBreak1/Dell-Latitude-7210-2-in-1-Hackintosh/README.md

   - Unfortunately, the headphone jack on this laptop requires [AlcPlugFix](https://github.com/black-dragon74/ALCPlugFix-Swift) to be functional. (alc-verbs <01000000>, Node ID 0x19, Param 20, temporary disable SIP)
   - Boot-Chime not working in OpenCore boot menu -> Looking at the debug log, it's similar to issue described [here](https://github.com/acidanthera/bugtracker/issues/963).
 The solution is to upsample audio file to 48kHz.
 However, I usually don't like to use Boot-Chime as AudioDXE.efi driver causes a delay when the system posts and breaks audio in Windows (The fix for Windows can be found in OpenCore's Configuration.pdf).

-  CPU Powermanagement
+  Powermanagement

   - Inject CPUFriend.kext with configured CPUFriendDataProvider.kext.
-  - [VoltageShift.kext](https://github.com/sicreative/VoltageShift) to disable Intel Turbo Boost, undervolt, and set power limit to keep the temperature and fan noise down.
-Features like
-    BD PROCHOT may also be disabled via Voltageshift as it can read and write MSR values.
+  - [VoltageShift.kext](https://github.com/sicreative/VoltageShift) (This tool can be used to disable Intel Turbo Boost, undervolt, and set power limit to keep the temperature down.
+Features like BD PROCHOT and Turbo Ratio Limit may also be modified via Voltageshift as it can read and write MSR values.
     <br>

      - My Voltageshift settings as reference